Quandrant/PRISM/About/FAQ.md

 #### What is PRISM?

 PRISM is a GitHub repository containing the many "branches" and extra "leaves" of the SEE\*R writing project.
-PRISM serves to simplify the writing project and make it more accessible to my own skills.
+PRISM serves to simplify the writing project and make it easier to write.

 PRISM is also the external narrative name for the mechanism by which all the branches and leaves of the SEE\*R Project are connected together into a cohesive whole.